LookRain/async-data-hooks/README.template.md

 ## State Machine

 Under the hood, a finite state machine determines what state data is in.
-You can access the state directly from `xstateNode.value`, and compare it manually, or just use the `matchState` function exposed, or use the very handy `matcher` object that contains booleans like `fetching` `success` `fail` for easy state matching.
+You can access the state directly from `xstateNode.value`, and compare it manually, or just use the `matchState` function exposed, or use the very handy `matcher` object that contains booleans like `requesting` `success` `fail` for easy state matching.
 With a state machine, all possible state transitions are pre-defined.
 The benefits of such approach is:

 1. Impossible states are avoided automatically.
 For example: